 Before cooking, confirm that your block does not have any water on it or inside its cracks.
-It can be another reason for explosions.
+It can be another reason for damage.

 During grilling, instead of spreading oil on the block, coat it directly on your food items.
 Aside from simplifying the cleaning process, it will prevent excessive fat in cracks.
 Oiling food also helps to lessen saltiness in moist foods.

-Don’t put these blocks directly in the oven because it may damage your block.
-These blocks require a slow heating process, so the temperature is evenly distributed all over the surface.
-So preheat your block before putting in the oven.
-Also do not repeatedly open the oven door to check the cracking.
+Don’t put these blocks directly in the oven because it may damage your blocks.
+These blocks require a slow heating process, so the temperature is evenly distributed all over their surface.
+Preheat your block before putting it in the oven.
+Also, do not repeatedly open the oven door to check the cracking.
 It’s a part of the process.